African American Queen of the Road

 On another level, the worldwide popularity of the inseparable conjoined twins—Bessie and my stories on Bessie—has given her an unexpected and sometimes runaway afterlife in cyberspace.
 Neither Bessie nor I could have predicted this when we began our personal legacy project 30 years ago.
 Back then, not all communities across the USA (and indeed, across the world) were even wired for the internet.
 The launch of social media was still years off in the future.

-Bessie Stringfield is recognized now as a pioneer for overcoming racial and gender bias in one of the most difficult periods in 20th-century American history.
+Bessie Stringfield is recognized now as a pioneer for overcoming racial and gender bias in one of the most difficult periods in American history.
 Yet today, internet fame in our celebrity-obsessed pop culture is tricky.
-Sometimes it fosters exploitation.
-And it can affect the integrity of Bessie's memory.
-There have been various instances of this; here, I will share just one because it is so absurd.
+Superficial fame can affect the integrity of Bessie's memory.
+There have been various instances of this.
+Here, I will share just one because it is so absurd.
 Last year, a major hotel chain / credit card partnership approached me, asking if they could use Bessie to promote their brands.
 In saying an emphatic NO, I pointed out the irony of their request: that in her heyday, Bessie would have been turned away from their hotels and denied credit from their bank.
+Then come the small-time profiteers, like vendors who pirate and sell photos from my collection.
+Now, it is rumored that someone is claiming to have Bessie's old Iron Horse uniform for sale.
+The garment, if it exists, likely belonged to another club member or was replicated from photos.

 My position as the only knowledgeable source for the complete spectrum of Bessie's life—including that which is celebrated, that which is still unpublished, and even that which is controversial—comes with responsibilities.
 My first responsibility is to Bessie Stringfield and that which she shared with me in confidence.
 For instance, she kept secrets about her past that she chose to escape from.